Frequently Asked Questions for Parents

 What should I include in a care package?
 What shouldn’t I include?
 Care packages are a great way to show your child you are thinking of him at camp.
 Care packages can include snacks (home baked goods are always popular), including cookies, brownies, fruit snacks, etc. Please include enough snacks in a care package for your son to share with all of his cabin mates.
 We ask that care packages not include any items containing candy, soda, or other items prohibited at camp.

 Can I send email to my son?
-Yes, you can send him an e-mail at email@example.com.
+Yes, you can send him an e-mail through your online account.
+Click here to send an e-mail to your camper?
 Please make sure his name and village are in the subject line.

 What is the best way to see pictures of camp?
-The best way to see pictures is to like us on Facebook.
-We post pictures twice a day on our business page.
-The goal is to post a variety of pictures throughout the week to help get a flavor of camp.
+The best way to see pictures is to like us on Facebook or sign in to our secure photo gallery.
+We post pictures daily on our Facebook page and daily on our photo gallery.
+Our goal is to post a variety of pictures throughout the week to help get a flavor of camp.

 Can I call my son and talk to him?
 We recommend that contact between parent and child during camp be done primarily through letters.
 Speaking to a parent can cause a camper to become homesick and disruptive to his camp experience.
 For many campers, increased independence from parents is a primary benefit of camp.
 Exceptions can be made on a case-by-case basis.